ilkeraslan/repeatcard/README.md

 ## Contributing

 Have an idea for improvement?
-Please file an issue or contact me on Twitter!
+Please file an issue or open a Pull Request!
+Contributions are welcome!